Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: The Maximum Entropy Solution

-As Fig.~\ref{fig:max} shows, the entropy scales linearly as a function of $N$, even in cases where the correlations between all pairs of neurons ($\nu$) are quite large.
-While this is perhaps a surprising result, we can see that this must be the case for independent neurons, the maximum entropy solution with $\nu = \mu^2$.
-Because each neuron is independent, the entropy of this system must certainly scale linearly with $N$.
+As Figure~\ref{fig:max} shows, for fixed uniform constraints the entropy scales linearly as a~function of $N$, even in cases where the correlations between all pairs of neurons ($\nu$) are quite large, provided that $\mu^2 \leq \nu < \mu$.
+Moreover, for uniform constraints with anticorrelated units ({ i.e.}, pairwise correlations {\em below} the level one would observe for independent units), we find empirically that the maximum entropy still scales approximately linearly up to the maximum possible system size consistent with these constraints, as illustrated by Figure~\ref{fig:crash} in the main text.

-Moreover, we can construct a distribution that has entropy with linear scaling for any allowed values of $\mu$ and $\nu$ using this solution.
-Recall that the vector ${\mb p}$ represents the full distribution over all $2^N$ states.
-Consider the following probability distribution ${\mb p}_{pop}$, which we will call the ``population spike'' model.
-This model contains only two states with non-zero probability: The state with all neurons active ($p_1$) and the state with no active neurons ($p_0$).
-They are weighted so that the firing rate of this model matches that of the independence model:

-As mentioned above, in this model $\nu$ is equal to its maximum allowed value, $\mu$.
-Because the independent model has the smallest allowed value of $\nu$ (in the large $N$ limit), we can combine these two models to create a one-parameter family of distributions that have fixed $\mu$ value and cover all allowed values for $\nu$.
-The independent part of this distribution will guarantee that the entire family has an entropy that scales linearly with $N$; thus, the true maximum must grow \textit{at least} linearly with $N$ as well.